 Renting A Boat in Menorca (Minorca)

-The Old Ciutadella has a beautiful cathedral and sandstone mansions and is a pretty town to step ashore to dine on caldereta de langosta, the island’s signature dish of lobster casserole.
-To work off a hearty meal, there are plenty of walking trails along the coastal path ‘Camí de Cavalls.‘ Charter guests often book extended itineraries that include Menorca and one of the busier Balearic islands or the Spanish mainland.
+The Old Ciutadella has a beautiful cathedral and sandstone mansions.
+And is also a pretty town to step ashore to dine on caldereta de langosta, the island’s signature dish of lobster casserole.
+To work off a hearty meal, there are plenty of walking trails along the coastal path ‘Camí de Cavalls.’
+Charter guests often book extended itineraries that include Menorca and one of the busier Balearic islands or the Spanish mainland.

 Luxury Boat Rental for Formentera and Espalmador

 Popular for day charters, Formentera and Espalmador are the definition of escapism.
-Mostly uninhabited, yachts will find unspoilt beaches (most are naturist) and pleasant locations to go hiking, cycling or bird watching.
+Mostly uninhabited, yachts will find unspoilt beaches (most are naturist).
+And also enough pleasant locations to go hiking, cycling or bird watching.
 You’ll find plenty of places to drop anchor in the clear turquoise water such as Cala Saona or Calo des Mort.

 Yacht Charter in the Canary Islands

-The Canary Islands are an archipelago and autonomous community of Spain, located around 100 kilometres from the Moroccan coast.
-The climate is sub-tropical and agreeable for most of the year; even winter is popular (especially New Year holidays in the Canary Islands) and each of the islands has its own character.
+The Canary Islands are an archipelago and autonomous community of Spain.
+Which are located around 100 kilometres from the Moroccan coast.
+The climate is subtropical and agreeable for most of the year.
+Even winter is popular (especially New Year holidays in the Canary Islands).
+Each of the islands has its own character.

 Other Yacht Charter Destinations in Spain